 Esbriet also has been evaluated in a number of clinical trials for indications other than IPF, ranging from kidney disease to COVID-19.
 The medication’s efficacy in UILD was demonstrated in a 24-week Phase 2 trial (NCT03099187) that enrolled 253 patients.
 Results showed that treatment with Esbriet significantly slowed FVC decline relative to a placebo.

-Esbriet is administered orally and is recommended to be taken after food (usually three times daily) to reduce nausea and dizziness in patients.
+Esbriet is administered orally and is recommended to be taken with food (801 mg three times daily) to reduce nausea and dizziness.
 It is mostly metabolized in the liver and excreted in the urine within 24 hours.
-Mild side effects include nausea, rash, abdominal pain, upper respiratory tract infection, diarrhea, fatigue, headache, indigestion, dizziness, vomiting, decreased or loss of appetite, gastro-esophageal reflux disease (GERD), sinusitis, insomnia, weight loss, and arthralgia.

 The most common side effects associated with Esbriet include nausea, rash, abdominal pain, upper respiratory tract infection, diarrhea, fatigue, headache, dyspepsia (indigestion), dizziness, vomiting, loss of appetite, gastro-esophageal reflux disease, stuffy or runny nose, insomnia, weight loss, and joint pain.

 Esbriet can cause rashes or photosensitivity — skin damage caused by exposure to bright lights, particularly sunlight.
 Thus, it is recommended that people on the medication avoid direct sun exposure and use sunscreen or other forms of protection.
 Esbriet can also cause the levels of certain liver enzymes (aspartate aminotransferase, alanine aminotransferase, and bilirubin) to rise, which should be monitored before and during treatment.